strantr/vuety/README.md

 - `proto` - The protoype of the Vue instance being created
 - `storeData` - Used to extend the Vue data object with an additional element, must be passed as a factory.

-All Vutey decorators other than `@Component` are written using the exposed `Vutey` function, for better understanding of how to implement your own it is best to simpy look at the source of one of the standard decorators.
+All Vuety decorators other than `@Component` are written using the exposed `Vuety` function, for better understanding of how to implement your own it is best to simpy look at the source of one of the standard decorators.